kyle-n/kyle-n.github.io/_posts/2020-05-17-favorite-movies-2019.md

 ### 14: *Portrait of a Lady on Fire* | ★★★

-A beautiful, aching, heartfelt love letter. *Portrait* is so good that even though you know their can't end any way other than disaster, you still want to experience every second of it.
+A beautiful, aching, heartfelt love letter. *Portrait* is so good that even though you know their love can't end any way other than disaster, you still want to experience every second of it.

 ### 13: *The Lighthouse* | ★★★

-Director Robert Eggers returns for a second movie after giving us *The Witch*, an excellent period horror flick. *The Lighthouse* is less horror and more... seagulls.
+Director Robert Eggers returns after *The Witch*, an excellent period horror flick. *The Lighthouse* is less horror and more... seagulls.
 It is undeniably the movie Eggers intended to make.

 ### 12: *The Irishman* | ★★★

 I don't know why people thought Martin Scorsese's send-off to the gangster movie was too long.
 It was the story of a life, told well.
-Three and a half hours and I was never bored *shrug*.
+Three and a half hours and I was never bored.

 ## Great effin' movies

 ### 11: *Always Be My Maybe* | ★★★★

-Putting *Always Be My Maybe* this high is not exactly popular, but I have to stand up for this thing.
+Putting *Always Be My Maybe* this high is not a conventional decision, but I have to stand up for this thing.
 While the plot's a bit of a mess, Ali Wong and Randall Park give two charming performances in this charming-ass movie.
 Plus, it features an all-time great Keanu Reeves cameo.

 ### 10: *Avengers: Endgame* | ★★★